10 Flat Lay Mistakes That Make Your Work Look Amateurish

 Centering everything might seem like the safe choice, but it's one of the fastest ways to create static, boring compositions.

-Why it's a problem: Perfect centering creates symmetry that feels rigid and uninteresting.
+Perfect centering creates symmetry that feels rigid and uninteresting.
 The human eye is drawn to compositions with dynamic tension and visual flow.
-When everything is centered, there's no movement, no journey through the image.
+When everything is centered, there's no movement and no journey through the image.
 It feels like a catalog shot rather than artful photography.

-The fix: Embrace the rule of thirds.
-Imagine your frame divided into a 3x3 grid (most cameras can display this overlay).
+Embrace the rule of thirds.
+Imagine your frame divided into a 3x3 grid, most cameras can display this overlay.
 Place your hero element at one of the four intersection points rather than dead center.

 This creates natural visual interest and gives the composition breathing room.
 Your eye naturally moves through the frame rather than landing in the middle and stopping.